tompston/syro/README.md

 Aka a bunch or util things that can be used between projects

 > NOTE: there is 0 obligation from my side that the exposed api will not change in the future.
-At least not in the beninging
+At least not ini the beginging

 This includes